bg

 • What exactly is an XRP wallet?

-An XRP wallet doesn't store your XRP directly.
+An XRP wallet does not store your XRP directly.
 Instead, it holds your private and public keys, which allow you to securely access and manage your XRP on the decentralized XRP Ledger (XRPL).
 It is your personal interface to the network.

-• What's the main difference between a hot wallet and a cold wallet?
+• What is the main difference between a hot wallet and a cold wallet?

 A hot wallet (software) is connected to the internet, offering convenience for frequent transactions.
 A cold wallet (hardware) keeps your private keys completely offline, providing the highest level of security against online threats.